-Carcinogens Legislation and Guidance
+Carcinogens Legislation and Resources

 The Safety, Health and Welfare at Work Act 2005 (No. 10 of 2005) sets down the general requirements for the management of health and safety in the workplace.

 The Safety, Health and Welfare at Work (General Applications) Regulations 2007 (S.I.
 No 299 of 2007) set down general requirements.
 Particularly relevant are: